ryancar66/NLP-Article/Article.md

 ### NLP Tasks
 Like many other workflows within Python there is a pipeline that is followed to prepare data in order to perform a model on it.
 These common steps in a NLP pipeline are broken down below with supporting examples from a sample response taken from a survey response.
 ### Tokenization
 The first step is to tokenize our text.
-This means we break down the paragraphs into sentences, then words and punctuations.
+This means we break down the paragraphs into sentences, then sentences into words and punctuations.
 In spaCy this is done from the below code. <br>
 **Unparsed:**
 ![image](https://user-images.githubusercontent.com/70989415/141385843-d96a3a65-ec21-4d42-a41d-ec6491911d8d.png)
 **Parsed:**